simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
    <p>In the hardware environment, there are two basic tools that perform the main tasks.
-The tools are added with the `apax add` command, but are both included in the SDK.
-These are as follows:</p>
+The tools are added over sdk the `apax add --dev @ax/sdk` command.
+But it is also possible to insert both without sdk.
+This tools are as follows:</p>
    <br>
    <ul>
       <li>HWC - Hardware Compiler